14-Day Honeymoon and Couples Getaway Itinerary for Niue

 Day 9 – Do a Whale Watching or Snorkelling Tour

 Travel time: 10-20 minutes drive.

 After swimming with majestic humpback whales or acrobatic spinner dolphins in Niue, you’ll be talking about the experience together for years to come.
 Make this your activity of the day.

 Humpback whales frequent Niue’s waters between July and September, where operators offer a unique experience to join these gentle giants in their element.
 Watching whales underwater is a deep and humbling experience that will give you a greater appreciation for the ocean.

-If you miss the season for swimming with whales, then an excellent alternative is swimming with spinner dolphins.
+If you miss the season for swimming with whales, then an excellent alternative is snorkelling tours with the chance to swim with spinner dolphins.
 Because these playful dolphins like to swim along with the boat, you’ll get to hold onto a handle on the side of the boat while in the water to see the dolphins swimming along with you.

 After church, head to Avatele Beach where the Washaway Cafe is open on Sundays only!
-Enjoy swimming from the beach at low or mid-tide on an outgoing tide (watch out for currents near the channel and boat ramp) and enjoy a drink and some food at the Washaway Cafe, which is a serve-yourself honesty bar!
-Learn more about it in The 10 Best Restaurants in Niue.
+Enjoy swimming from the beach at low or mid tide on an outgoing tide (watch out for currents near the channel and boat ramp) and enjoy a drink and some food at the Washaway Cafe, which is a serve-yourself honesty bar!
+Learn more about it in The 20 Best Restaurants in Niue.

 Day 11 – Do a Nature Tour